-- Save additional money outside of traditional retirement savings accounts like 401(k)s and IRAs, which penalize withdrawals taken before the age of 59½.
+- Saving additional money outside of traditional retirement savings accounts like 401(k)s and IRAs, which penalize withdrawals taken before the age of 59½.
 Investments such as stocks, bonds, and certificates of deposit (CDs) allow withdrawals without age restrictions.

 Work with a financial professional to develop a strategy for boosting retirement savings while still having enough money to meet short-term goals.

-Early retirees have special needs to consider when developing an income strategy.
-They may have to wait to access certain income sources, as people under age 59½ can’t tap savings from qualified retirement accounts such as a 401(k) without paying a 10% early withdrawal penalty (as well as income tax on their withdrawals).
-In addition, people under age 62 can’t claim Social Security benefits, and those who claim Social Security before full retirement age (which ranges from age 66–67, depending on birth year) also will receive a smaller monthly benefit.
+Early retirees have unique needs to consider when developing an income strategy.
+They may have to wait to access certain income sources, as people under age 59½ can’t tap into savings from qualified retirement accounts such as a 401(k) without paying a 10% early withdrawal penalty (as well as income tax on their withdrawals).
+In addition, people under age 62 can’t claim Social Security benefits, and those who claim Social Security before full retirement age (which ranges from age 66-67, depending on birth year) will receive a smaller monthly benefit.

 Drawing on savings earlier and for a longer duration may increase the risk of outliving retirement savings, known as longevity risk.
 To help work around these factors, people planning an early retirement may want to consider additional income sources to help cover expenses.
 Some approaches include:

-- Turn a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest.
+- Turning a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest.

-- Put a portion of savings into an annuity.
+- Putting a portion of savings into an annuity.
 Early retirees could begin collecting guaranteed income right away with an immediate annuity , or use a deferred annuity to begin providing income on a future date of their choosing.
 Some annuities offer guaranteed lifetime income payments, which means payments will continue as long as you live, no matter what.
 Learn more about how guaranteed income can help overcome common retirement concerns here.